billym711/MidtermApp/README.md

-# Project 6: Notes App
+# Midterm Project: Number Guessing App
-An Android app that lets the user create and manage tasks.
+An Android app/game that generates a random number between 1 and 100, and tells the user if they guessed higher or lower.

 ## Functionality

 The following **required** functionality is completed:

-* [ ] User can create new tasks
+* [ ] User can guess a number
+* [ ] App displays a toast indicating if the number was too big or too small
+* [ ] App plays a sound with each toast
+* [ ] User is taken back to the main menu when they guess the right number
-* [ ] User can set a name and description
+* [ ] User's name and score are displayed on the main menu
-* [ ] User can update already existing tasks
+* [ ] User can play again
-* [ ] User can delete tasks
+* [ ] Scores are stored in a database

 The following **extensions** are implemented: